 You may know that Greg Behrendt is the more visible co-author, with Liz Tuccillo, of the wildly popular advice book for women, He’s Just Not That Into You.
-In it they tell us, among other things, that if a man you’re dating doesn’t call you at least once a day, he’s just — you guessed it — not that into you.
+In it, they tell us, among other things, that if a man you’re dating doesn’t call you at least once a day, he’s just — you guessed it — not that into you.
 Additionally, if a man’s not asking to see you at least once a week, he’s not that drawn to you, as other things are taking his focus.
 But is he just not that into you, really?

 If you believe the book — as I have in the past — you have used how frequently a man contacts you to determine how into you he is.
-If he doesn’t call, text, IM or email at least every couple of days, nor ask me out at least once a week — ideally by Wednesday (a la The Rules), I’ve decided he’s not into me and continue dating other guys.
+If he doesn’t call, text, IM, or email at least every couple of days, nor ask me out at least once a week — ideally by Wednesday (a la The Rules), I’ve decided he’s not into me and will continue dating other guys.

-When a man says he’s smitten yet he doesn’t call every day or ask to see me every week, is he just not that into you?
+When a man says he’s smitten, yet he doesn’t call every day or ask to see me every week, is he just not that into you?
 I’ve learned to bring it up with him so we can clarify my expectations.
 I begin, “The book He’s Just Not That Into You may have led me astray.
-It says if a man is into you he’ll call every day.
+It says if a man is into you, he’ll call every day.
 I know you’ve said you are smitten by me, but we only talk every few days.
 Is that more your comfort level than every day?
 I would like to touch base every day.
 But I’m also willing to adapt my expectations.”
 I’ve been pleased with the conversation that this has spawned.

 This is an excerpt from Dating Goddess’ book, Embracing Midlife Men: Insights into Curious Behaviors, one of the 15-book Adventures in Delicious Dating After 40 series.